dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 R<sub>0</sub>, pronounced “R-naught” and referred to as the “basic reproduction number,” measures how many others an infected individual will infect.
 An R<sub>0</sub> below one means that the virus will die out over time whereas an R<sub>0</sub> above one means there will be exponential growth, as has been seen in the United States.
 Social distancing and shelter-at-home orders reduce human contact, which then lowers R<sub>0</sub> in a particular region.
 For our model, we used 5.7, the median R<sub>0</sub> value [calculated](https://wwwnc.cdc.gov/eid/article/26/7/20-0282_article) by a study posted on the CDC website, as our default.
 It should be noted that these calculations were based on data from China’s CDC.
 We started with a single infected student at UCLA.
 Although research is still being done on immunity to COVID-19, we assumed that once a student has recovered, they will not be infected again.

-# Modeling The Student Network
+# Modeling the Student Network

 The graph below models a typical quarter at UCLA, with each node representing an undergraduate student.
 Using fall 2019 data provided by the Office of Academic Planning and Budget of how many students are in each major, each student was placed in one of 76 departments and randomly assigned to three courses that were either within their department or were GEs, using a [stochastic block model](#more-on-stochastic-block-models).
 Each student is then assumed to be connected to every other student they share a class with, and the virus can be transmitted between connected students.